Importance of Blockchain for the E-commerce Industry

 This model allows for multiple people to lie about where the diamonds came from and could provide doctored receipts.

-Verification of any of the data would be a monstrous task, but not with blockchain.
 Blockchain could verify this information instantly, providing security to purchasers at all levels and eliminating potential fraud.

 Transparency is also becoming a more valuable commodity to e-commerce companies as consumers start to pay attention to why prices are low and how companies treat their employees.